novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 A while later at the airport.

-"I should stay until tomorrow.
-I must go to the production facility for the server this time.
+"I should have stayed until tomorrow, but I must go to the production facility for the server this time.
 Even foreign companies are coming."

 Kim Tae-hyun expressed his regret once again.